 This article discusses several aspects of driver's license suspensions, including options for limited licenses and the reinstatement process.

-What Can Lead to the Suspension of a Driver's License?
+What Can Lead to a Driver's License Suspension?

 Your Options When Facing Suspension

 Depending on your state and the nature of the suspension, you may have a few options to maintain restricted or limited driving privileges.
 These include a work-restricted driver's license or ignition interlock device (IID) installation.

 Most jurisdictions offer options for limited driving privileges for some situations.
 If you have a suspended license because of money owed (such as unpaid traffic tickets or child support), you may be able to get your license back after paying what you owe.

 You will also have to follow your state's procedures for reinstatement, which can include additional fees.
 Some jurisdictions may require traffic school or defensive driving courses as part of the reinstatement process.

 If a DUI/DWI conviction has suspended your license, you may be able to apply for an ignition interlock program.
 Eligibility for this depends on your state and the specific circumstances of your offense.
 Many states offer such a program after the first offense, but rules vary.